hoanhan101/stellar/README.md

 The project was built using FastAPI framework and were deployable using Docker as a service.
 Redis was used as a key-value store and caching server.
 I used FastAPI because it helped me develop an MVP fast given these time constraints, Redis because it was fast and powerful where it had built-in functionalities to cache and expire values out of the box, Docker because it could encapsulated a lot of the complexities of the build and deploy.

-When deploying in production, I would want to have a manage Redis cluster so I don't have to manage my own and also will deploy the service using Kubernetes instead of Docker Compose for multi-node deployments.
+When deploying in production, I would want to have a managed Redis cluster so I don't have to manage my own and also will deploy the service using Kubernetes instead of Docker Compose for multi-node deployments running on AWS/GCP.

-There are many things to be improved but here are some of them that I think will give us a better ROI: having a better configuration management system, adding more details error handling, supporting logs and so on.
+There are many things to be improved but here are some of them that I think will give us a better ROI: having a better configuration management system, adding more details error handling, supporting logs, having a deployment pipeline.